Toward a Just Peace

-Part One: Palestine’s Emergent Imaginary
+Part I: Palestine’s Emergent Imaginary

 1. Parameters of Struggle

-3. Rethinking Palestine’s Future
+3. Rethinking the Palestinian Future

 4. The Emergent Palestinian Imaginary

-Part Two: Palestine’s Legitimacy War
+Part II: Palestine’s Legitimacy War

 7. Palestinian Lawfare and the Search for a Just Peace

-8. Palestine Becomes a State?
+8. Palestine Becomes a State

 9. Seeking Vindication at the International Criminal Court

-10. Zionism at the United Nations
+10. Zionism and the United Nations

 11. The US State Department, the Definition of Anti-Semitism, and Edward Said’s Humanism

-Part Four: Edward Said’s Voice and Legacy
+Part IV: Edward Said’s Voice and Legacy

 12. The Failed Peace Process: A Prophetic Indictment

-13. Palestine as a ‘Lost Cause’
+13. Palestine as a “Lost Cause”

 eBook ISBN: 9781786800763